tom-seddon/acorn_mos_disassembly/docs/MOS3.50.md

 # Workarounds

-Patched ROMs are supplied to help work around the above restrictions.
+Patched ROMs are supplied to help work around some of the above restrictions.

 ## Not bothered about HIBASIC or HIEDIT? ##